 Days 1-2 Ride through history on the Berlin Wall Trail, a bike path tracing the course of the infamous barrier that once separated West Berlin and East Germany View sections of the wall and poignant monuments on a special guided ride Admire Cecilienhof Palace, where the fate of post-war Germany was decided The breathtaking Sanssouci Palace greets you in Potsdam, a city considered one of the country's most beautiful World Heritage sites Chat with our local friends about their life in former East Germany.

 Day 3 Venture into pastoral Germany and Lusatia - a Slavic enclave with its own language and customs Bike in Spreewald Biosphere Reserve, a world of verdant forests, grassland, charming old-world towns and a vast network of shimmering waterways Ever heard of the Spreewald gherkin?
 Try one while you're here!
 Kids set off on a kayaking adventure through enchanting canals Adults cruise on a punt boat or luxuriate at our hotel's incredible spa before a Michelin-starred meal.

-Day 4 The Baroque splendor of Dresden - from the glorious Zwinger palace to the stunningly restored Frauenkirche, crowned by one of the largest domes in Europe - is truly unforgettable!
-Witness the beauty of Germany's pacesetting environmental efforts as you bike past nature reserves, sunflower fields and organic farms.
+Day 4 The baroque splendor of Dresden - from the glorious Zwinger palace complex to the stunningly restored Frauenkirche, a Lutheran church crowned by one of the largest domes in Europe - is truly unforgettable Witness the beauty of Germany's pacesetting environmental efforts as you bike past nature reserves, sunflower fields and organic farms.

 Days 5-6 Head out of Dresden through the lush city forest, arriving at the baroque-style Moritzburg Castle The Elbe River and a patchwork of vineyards provide a glorious backdrop for wine tasting at local wineries for adults An exciting falconry demonstration is sure to entertain kids Soak up the brilliance of Dresden on foot or ride through the Elbe Valley past castles, quaint hamlets and into Saxon Switzerland.